Does Renters Insurance Cover Theft? Full 2026 Guide

 Personal property coverage protects against theft of nearly everything you own: furniture, clothing, electronics, appliances, and tools.
 According to the Insurance Information Institute, this protection follows you, not just your address.

 Off-premises coverage means belongings stolen away from home are still covered.
 If your bike is taken from a campus rack or your phone vanishes at the airport, you can file a claim.
-Note that the III explains off-premises theft is usually capped at around 10% of your total personal property limit.
+Note that the III explains some companies cap off-premises property at around 10% of your total personal property limit.
 So a $30,000 contents policy generally covers up to about $3,000 for items stolen away from home.

 A standard policy does not cover theft caused by a roommate not listed on your policy, or losses you cannot document.